kariscourey/conference-go/README.md

 ## Intended Market
-Companies who intend to have a hub for all things conferences and utilize a sophisticated solution for managing attendees, presenters, and presentations.
+Companies who intend to have a hub for all things conferences and utilize a sophisticated solution for managing presentations, locations, and attendees.

 ## Functionality
-- Create and view attendees
-- Create and view presenters
-- Create and view presentations
 - Create and view conferences
+- Create presentations
-- Create and view locations
+- Create locations
+- Create attendees

 ## Project Initialization